Nogueira-lucas/Nogueira-lucas/README.md

 <div align="left">
   <h2>Hello, I'm Lucas :)</h2>
-  <p>Glad to see you 😄 <br> I'm brazilian Technical with aproach focus on web development and application.
+  <p>Glad to see you 😄 <br><br> I'm brazilian Technical with aproach focus on web development and application.
 Searching learn more about new technologies and concepts.
 My special skills involving front-end developing, REST-API Building, Databases and Clean code desing.</p>
 </div>
 <div align="left">
   <div>